Bernard Spilsbury

-Sir Bernard Henry Spilsbury (16 May 1877 – 17 December 1947) was a British pathologist.
+Sir Bernard Henry Spilsbury (16 May 1877 – 17 December 1947) was an English pathologist.
 His cases include Hawley Crippen, the Seddon case, the Major Armstrong poisoning, the "Brides in the Bath" murders by George Joseph Smith, the Crumbles murders, the Podmore case, the Sidney Harry Fox matricide, the Vera Page case, and the murder trials of Louis Voisin, Jean-Pierre Vaquier, Norman Thorne, Donald Merrett, Alfred Rouse, Elvira Barney, Toni Mancini, and Gordon Cummins.
 Spilsbury's courtroom appearances became legendary for his demeanour of effortless dominance.